 Watching the documentary movie “The Great Hack” 2019 That gets into very detail, uncovering the dark world of data exploitation.
 Relieves how Facebook sold our Data ( Yes! the most personal information, status, likes and photos of each Facebook user).
 And “The Social Dilemma” 2020, that exposes how social media is reprogramming civilization and making us into a laboratory, selling products.

 With our lives moving online and the technologies are growing faster than ever.
 It’s not about who is watching us or if we have anything to hide!
 It’s about us as individuals and what we can do, living in a connected world where moral trust does exist.
 And we have privacy rules as part of Human Rights Laws.
-The Data is out there and being used against us.
 It’s about the world we create for ourselves and future generations.
+The Data is out there and can be used against us.